derekdlkdelike/DriveGaze/README.md

 ## Examples

-*(此处放一组example，依次为：)*

-- 某张video frame
-- video frame上gaze的location，即在前面一张video frame的gaze location位置画上红点表明此处为recrod的gaze
-- 当前人脸图片
-- 当前人的PVT反应时间 与 这个video的reaction time。 这个写两个数字即可，不需要图片
+coming soon

 ---

 ## Reference

 Our dataset will be available soon.
-Please contact us at **(此处添加作者邮箱cichu)** for more details.
+Please contact us at 22060934@hdu.edu.com for more details.